Thank you Potatoes USA for sponsoring this post. Make a delicious and convenient meal for your family tonight with potatoes!

 Ingredients

-- 2 lbs. russet potatoes, peeled and cut into 1 inch pieces (approx. 3 large potatoes)
+- 2 pounds russet potatoes, peeled and cut into 1-inch pieces (approximately 3 large potatoes)

 - ¾ cup unsalted butter, cut into smaller pieces